Moshtafizur-Rahman-Anty/woo-thank-you-message-plugin/readme.txt

 == Description ==

-Display a custom thank-you message to your WooCommerce customers after they place an order.
-This plugin allows store owners to personalize the confirmation page with dynamic content such as the customer's name, email, order ID, and total price.
+Display a custom thank you message on the WooCommerce order page using dynamic tags and color options.

 Use placeholders in your message:
 - `[customer_name]` — Replaced with the customer's billing first name